olitrussle/blog/preview/2016-11-29-when-to-remortgage-and-when-not-to.md

 {% include image/left.html filename="ryan.jpg" alt="Ryan Tuff" %}

-Trussle mortgage adviser Ryan Tuff says: “Since initial rates will almost certainly be a lot more competitive than the lender’s Standard Variable Rate, most borrowers can save by remortgaging once their initial period has ended.
-Switching from a lender’s SVR of 4.63% to an initial rate of 1.39% for example, could save the average homeowner £3,500 per year during the new initial period.*”
+Trussle mortgage adviser Ryan Tuff says: **_“Since initial rates will almost certainly be a lot more competitive than the lender’s Standard Variable Rate, most borrowers can save by remortgaging once their initial period has ended.
+Switching from a lender’s SVR of 4.63% to an initial rate of 1.39% for example, could save the average homeowner £3,500 per year during the new initial period.”_**

 _*Based on mortgage amount of £173,400 repayable over 25 years, as of Nov ‘16_